-At FullContact, we’re neck deep in early beta for our new Cloud Address Book.
+At FullContact, we’re neck deep in early beta for our new Address Book.
 Here’s how we’re managing user engagement, with help from one of our customers: Intercom.
 Their intuitive tools help us manage much of the process.
 And, with Irish accents, they put on a killer webinar.

 We broke our process down into a few key questions:

 Keeping your beta restricted is like making sure everyone at a wedding is an invited guest.
 Some people you want there, others are invited out of necessity, and a few folks sneak in with the catering truck.

 Intercom gives us a daily snapshot of recent activity and signups, so we know immediately who’s at the party.
 Intercom uses our Person API to turn partial contact information into complete social profiles, so we can see public pictures, names, and social profiles of users instead of just email addresses.

 This is what the home screen looks like:

 Intercom also send us an auto-generated report with the number and identity of new users from the previous day, so we don’t have to log in to stay apprised.
 Every morning, we get a quick snapshot of our new users.

 Intercom allows you to see where your users are located, which is helpful in responding to them at the right time and in a culturally appropriate way.
 More generally, at a recent all-hands meeting, we showed our team this Intercom map of the world with all of our users.

 It’s great to see someone in a poorly connected corner of the world using your product.
 Shout out to Mozambique!

 All of them.
 Let’s be honest, though.
 Some users are more important than others.
 No matter how well you engage, certain people will sign up and never provide any feedback or positive tweets.
 You shouldn’t give up, but you also shouldn’t spend as much time on them as your influential power users.